Table of Contents

 Benefits Of Using Gauge Charts

-- Easy to interpret: Following the user-friendly interface of this type of chart is that they are quite easy to interpret.
+- Easy to interpret: Following the user-friendly interface of this kind of chart is that they are quite easy to interpret.
 The sequence of colors, usually from green to red, makes them intuitive and immediate to understand.
-Business executives use them because they are able to transmit an important metric simply and clearly.
+Business executives use them because they are able to transmit important insights simply and clearly.

 When To Use A Gauge Chart

-- For progressive information: If you have a linear metric and you want to display how it changes, a gauge chart is the way to go.
+- For progressive information: If you have a linear visualization and you want to display how it changes, a gauge graph is the way to go.
 You can monitor your metrics based on a time period to understand how the values changed over time and see if you accomplish your original goal.
-You can also compare the performance to a different time period, for example, a year, and see if there were any improvements.
+You can also compare the results or outcome to a different time period, for example, a year, and see if there were any improvements.

 - For project progress or deadlines: Gauge charts tracking project progress or deadlines play an important role in a business dashboard.
 The chart is used in this particular scenario by taking all the tasks and deadlines involved in a project and reflecting them in a percentage to understand if you are late or advanced to meet the deadlines and completion of the project.